flux-iac/tofu-controller/docs/adr/0001-pr-polling-workflow.md

 ## Decision

-We decided to use polling for security reasons.
-Using webhook would require to open an ingress to the cluster and that's not acceptable especially in an air-gapped environment.
+We decided to start with polling for security reasons.
+Using webhooks would require users to open an ingress to the cluster.
+Because of this requirement, we think security conscious folks may refuse to roll this out on production clusters especially in an air-gapped environment.
+This does not mean that we will never consider using webhooks for this, but that initially, polling is what we have chosen to implement.

 The Branch-Based Planner has two components: